tiy-atx-ui-aug2015/group-project/README.md

 ## Normal Mode
-To begin, one member of your team should fork [this repo](https://github.com/jah2488/backreact) and [invite all of your team members as collaborators](https://help.github.com/articles/adding-collaborators-to-a-personal-repository/) so that they can push to the repo.
+To begin, one frontend member of your team should create a new repo using the `tiyfe` command and invite your other team members as and [invite all of your team members as collaborators](https://help.github.com/articles/adding-collaborators-to-a-personal-repository/) so that they can push to the repo.
+The other frontend student and the design student should pull (don't fork) the newly created repository onto their computer and `cd` into the directory where the repo lives.
+Then run the `npm install` command (this could take a while to finish so I recommend that you do it as early as possible).

+The backend student(s) will create an entitely separate repository.

 Hackathon Format:
 * 09:00 - 09:35 - Morning (individual class lecture)